 One would think she learned a lesson, but she is still trying to get as close to the fireplace as possible.
 I have tried hand clapping, rattling paper in her face (which she hates), water, NO, time outs to the bedroom and have even resorted to a spanking, but nothing seems to deter her.
 Short of telling us never to use the fireplace, do you have any ideas?
 Kendall

 When she jumps on the counter, remove her from the counter while firmly and audibly saying the word "no".
 Be consistent and firm in your use of "no".
 Do not pet her or in any way encourage her behavior while she is on the counter.
 Be affectionate only when she is not on the counter and do not pet her immediately following her removal (wait a few minutes).
-You can also try Repellent For Cats & Kittens, - Simba
+You can also try Bitter Lemon Spray, - Simba

 Dar Lori in Virginia,

 Cats like high spaces.
-A top their perch they can survey their surroundings and they love that (that's why they sometimes get stuck in trees).
+A top their perch they can survey their surroundings and they love that (that is why they sometimes get stuck in trees).
 In your cats' eyes, your entire home is a huge amusement park.
 If you do not already have one, try getting a cat tree or some type of acceptable place for your kitties to congregate up high.
-In addition, you may want to consider using a Repellent For Cats & Kittens that you apply on furniture to discourage their jumping.
+In addition, you may want to consider using a Bitter Lemon Spray that you apply on furniture to discourage their jumping.
 By the way, I tend to like water squirts over yelling.
 First it makes you less anxious and second it allows the cat disassociate the punishment and discomfort from you.
 Try a water gun next time.- Simba

-We adopted a 3-month old kitty.
-She has a bad habit of leaping on my back, especially when I'm in th kitchen or cleaning the litter box.
+We adopted a 3-month-old kitty.
+She has a bad habit of leaping on my back, especially when I am in th kitchen or cleaning the litter box.
 Her leaps hurt and leave scratches.
 Is she trying to get my attention or is she playing??
 She is adorable otherwise!! - Not Jumping for Joy

 Dar Not Jumping for Joy,